MortenMadsenLyngstad/RecipeHub/docs/release2/README.md

 There is documentation about structure, requirements and dependencies [here](../../readme.md).
 There is documentation about the the app in general, core features in the finalized product and user stories [here](../../group-project/README.md).

+## Example data

+To have some example recipes and users to run the project with, we have run the project for a while and added the files in the [exampledata](./exampledata/) directory.
+Move the files from the directory to the position "user.home" on your computer, and the app can use them as example data.
+Logininfo for example users:
+**Username:** Profile1 , **Password:** Password1
+**Username:** Exampleuser1 , **Password:** Exampleuser1Pass